richanna/Identity-Events/draft-ietf-secevent-http-push.md

 as SET Receivers.

 SET Receiver
-: A service provider that registers to receive SETs from an SET Transmitter and provides an endpoint to receive SETs via HTTP POST.
+: A service provider that registers to receive SETs from a SET Transmitter and provides an endpoint to receive SETs via HTTP POST.